Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Numerical Simulations

 the energy injected into the grid by the inertial response

-and the resynchronization time, which we define as the time until the deviation of the frequency from the synchronous state is less than \SI{1}{\milli\hertz} on all nodes.
-As we argue below, these four performance measures are sensitive to very diverse dynamical features -- from short-time, fast frequency disturbances, to long-time, large-scale coherent inter-area oscillations.
-Optimizing our adaptive inertia scheme with respect to each four of them, if at all possible, guarantees an overall optimal disturbance mitigation protocol.
+as well as the resynchronization time $t_{\mathrm{re}}$.
+We define the latter as the time it takes to damp frequency deviations down to less than \SI{1}{\milli\hertz} on all nodes.
+These four performance measures are sensitive to various dynamical features -- from short-time, fast frequency disturbances, to long-time, large-scale coherent inter-area oscillations.
+Optimizing our adaptive inertia scheme with respect to all of them -- which is feasible as we find below -- guarantees an overall quasi-optimal disturbance mitigation protocol.

-We briefly discuss the expected influence of $\alpha_i$ and $\beta_i$ in eq.~\eqref{eq:adaptinertia} on the performance measures.
-Eq.~\eqref{eq:adaptinertia} makes it clear that the large RoCoF following a fault increases the inertia until the RoCoF is sufficiently small or the inertia sufficiently large that the second term on its right-hand side dominates the first term.
+Before presenting numerical results, we qualitatively discuss the influence of the control parameters $\alpha_i$ and $\beta_i$ on the performance measures.
+Eq.~\eqref{eq:adaptinertia} makes it clear that the large RoCoF following a fault increases the inertia until the RoCoF is sufficiently small or the inertia sufficiently large that the second term on its right-hand side dominates, and relaxes the inertia back to its minimal value.
 The short time behavior is therefore dominantly impacted by $\alpha_i$, and the long term behavior by $\beta_i$.
-Next, the frequency performance measure, eq.~\eqref{eq:freq}, is strongly influenced by sustained oscillations and therefore by the long-time behavior, while the RoCoF performance measure, eq.~\eqref{eq:rocof}, is mostly determined by the short-time dynamics directly following the fault, with slow sustained oscillations having a smaller impact.
-Also, the resynchronization time is by definition linked to the long time system dynamics.
+Next, the frequency performance measure, Eq.~\eqref{eq:freq}, is strongly influenced by long-lived, sustained frequency oscillations, while the RoCoF performance measure, Eq.~\eqref{eq:rocof}, is mostly determined by the short-time dynamics directly following the fault.
+Finally, the resynchronization time is by definition linked to the long time system dynamics.
 Putting all this together, we expect the frequency and the resynchronization time performance measures to improve with increasing $\beta_i$, whereas the RoCoF performance measure should improve with $\alpha_i$.
-Finally, the injected energy performance measure, eq.~\eqref{eq:energy}, is harder to anticipate, as it depends both on the RoCoF and the inertia, which influence each other through eqs.~\eqref{eq:swinggen} and \eqref{eq:adaptinertia}.
+We furthermore expect that the injected energy performance measure, Eq.~\eqref{eq:energy}, depends non-trivially on both $\alpha_i$ and $\beta_i$, as it explicitly depends both on the RoCoF and the inertia.
+The response of the system is stronger when the size $\Delta P$ of the fault increases.
+We further expect a scaling behavior where the response remains the same when~\cite{caveat}